Comparing ReNew Energy Global (RNW) and Its Peers

-ReNew Energy Global (NASDAQ:RNW – Get Rating) is one of 85 public companies in the “Electric services” industry, but how does it contrast to its rivals?
-We will compare ReNew Energy Global to similar companies based on the strength of its valuation, risk, institutional ownership, dividends, profitability, earnings and analyst recommendations.
+ReNew Energy Global (NASDAQ:RNW – Get Rating) is one of 85 publicly-traded companies in the “Electric services” industry, but how does it contrast to its rivals?
+We will compare ReNew Energy Global to similar companies based on the strength of its analyst recommendations, valuation, institutional ownership, profitability, earnings, dividends and risk.

 Profitability